 The recipients of the Bonnie Campbell Hill National Literacy Leader Award are invited to attend the CLA Breakfast, where they will be introduced by the Awards Committee.

 The recipient is expected to submit a report to the committee about how the funds were used with information about what the winner learned and the impact of this project on student learning and professional development.

-Congratulations to the 2019 Bonnie Campbell Hill Literacy Leader Award recipients: Brennan Cruser and Megan S. Sloan!
+Congratulations to the 2019 Bonnie Campbell Hill Literacy Leader Award recipients: Melissa L. Antinoff and Dr. Katie Schrodt!